WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Experiments

-\paragraph{\textbf{Improvements of Adaptive Attention Fusion}} To further analyze the improvements brought by our proposed adaptive attention fusion, we give the quantitative results of CAM on the VOC 2012 $train$ set in Tab.~\ref{tab:ablaaf}.
+To further analyze the improvements brought by the proposed adaptive attention fusion, we give the quantitative results of CAM on the VOC 2012 $train$ set in Table~\ref{tab:ablaaf}.
 Here, we use MCTformer as the baseline, which aggregates the self-attention maps using mean-sum.
-The adaptive attention fusion module first obtains dynamic weights $W$ from the self-attention maps and then passes $W$ through FFN to obtain the final weights $W'$.
-When we try to use randomly initialized fixed $W$ instead of dynamic weights $W$, the experiment shows that even without the dynamic prior of $W$, FFN can still help WeakTr fit the weights for self-attention maps (3.6\% higher than the baseline).
-With the prior brought by dynamic weights $W$, WeakTr can fit better weights for self-attention maps.
+With the proposed adaptive attention fusion (AAF), the proposed \name{} improves the CAM quality by 5.5\% mIoU.
+Additionally, the proposed \name{} can achieve better CAM quality through Conditional Random Field (CRF)~\cite{krahenbuhl2011dcrf}.